gsa-oes/office-of-evaluation-sciences/pages/apply.md

 Applicants may apply online by creating an account and submitting an application [here](https://oes.fluidreview.com/) (https://oes.fluidreview.com/).

-The deadline to submit is 5pm ET Monday, January 16, 2017.
+The deadline to submit is 11:59pm ET Sunday, January 15, 2017.

 Finalists will be invited to an interview process that will include a writing exercise, up to two stages of interviews, and an in-person research presentation.
 We expect that final decisions will be communicated to candidates by mid-March.